 - Wash your pumpkin, scrubbing away any dirt.
 Add water to the inner pot and place the trivet or steamer basket inside.
 Put the washed pumpkin on the trivet or in the basket.

 - Close the lid, seal, and set to pressure cook on high for 20 minutes (*see notes).
-When done complete a controlled quick release by lightly pressing on the pressure releasing valve.
+When done complete a controlled quick release by lightly pressing on the pressure releasing valve until all steam has been released.

 - Remove the pumpkin to a chopping board and let cool.
-Cut the pumpkin in half and scoop out the fibers and seeds.
+Cut in half and scoop out the fibers and seeds.
+Discard fibers and reserve seeds for later use if desired.

-- Peel the skin off using your hands.
+- Peel the skin off using your hands or tongs.
 Use a knife to cut away any skin that remains.
+Discard skin or reserve for cooking later.

 - Cut into cubes, mash, or puree (see post for full suggestions).